• Skip to main content

 9 Ways to Be a Happier Person, According to Science

-December 30, 2022 By Cade Hildreth Leave a Comment
+October 14, 2024 By Cade Hildreth Leave a Comment

 Although it can be challenging to stay upbeat during a difficult time, read on to learn nine simple, science-backed ways to stay positive.

-2. Embrace Meditation / Mindfulness
+1. Embrace Mindfulness

+Did you know that meditation and mindfulness are some of the best ways to boost your mental health?
 Mindfulness, which is defined as the practice of bringing one’s attention to the present moment with an open, curious, and non-judgmental attitude, has been found to have a number of health benefits.
+Similarly, meditation is a science-backed method that can reduce stress by calming the mind and promoting relaxation through focused breathing and present-moment awareness.

 For those who love the nitty, gritty science, here’s a a compelling statistic about the benefits of mindfulness:

-2. Seek Out Meaningful Digital Connection
+3. Seek Out Meaningful Connection

 In a compelling meta-analysis titled Social Relationships and Mortality Risk: A Meta-analytic Review, 148 studies involving an astounding 308,849 participants were reviewed.
 After reviewing the data, the researchers concluded that the quality and quantity of individuals’ social relationships has been linked not only to mental health, but also to both morbidity and mortality.
 Specifically, there was a 50% increased likelihood of survival for participants with stronger social relationships.